-She grabs her boobs and jumps up and down squealing like a 12 yr old school girl.
+She grabs her boobs and jumps up and down, squealing like a 12 yr old school girl.
 Then, I freeze.
-I stand there in silence wondering if the warmth I’m feeling is the fireplace or pee running down my legs….it was the fireplace 🙂 I tiptoe into the dining room and get the big dog bed and oh so quietly scootch it to the pantry door to prevent the said mouse from escaping.
+I stand there in silence, wondering if the warmth I’m feeling is the fireplace or pee running down my legs?
+It was the fireplace 🙂 I tiptoe into the dining room, get the big dog bed, and quietly scootch it to the pantry door to prevent the said mouse from escaping.

-I’m not so quiet as I stand in front of Big Daddy jumping up and down and squealing that there is a mouse, the size of Montana, in the pantry….very very close to my coke.
-He must, HE MUST go and do something about it.
-My nerves are getting the best of me and there is sweat in inappropriate places and the onset of gas that could rival any sonic boom.
+I’m not so quiet as I stand in front of Big Daddy.
+I am jumping up and down and squealing that there is a mouse.
+The mouse is the size of Montana.
+It is living in the pantry, which is very close to my coke.
+He must; HE MUST go and do something about it.
+My nerves are getting the best of me, and I sweat in inappropriate places, and the onset of gas could rival any sonic boom.

-He *finally* gets up, fussing the whole time, and ambles (think John Wayne) towards the kitchen.
-He ever so slowly (Big Daddy doesn’t get in a hurry….ever) goes into the laundry room to get glue traps.
-His intention is to put it down and capture the mouse.
+He finally gets up, fussing the whole time, and ambles (think John Wayne) towards the kitchen.
+He ever so slowly (Big Daddy doesn’t get in a hurry) goes into the laundry room to get glue traps.
+He intends to put it down and capture the mouse.

 Being the supportive wife that I am.

-Apparently, the glue trap method was not working so he tells me to get a cat.
+The glue trap method was not working, so he told me to get a cat.
 I love cats.
 I do.
 We’ve had upward of 20 cats in the last year.
-I stand outside (in my drawers…freezing) and yell for them.
+I stand outside (in my drawers, freezing) and yell for them.
 Martha comes running up.
-I grab her and toss her from the dining room to the kitchen where Big Daddy was standing guard.
+I grabbed and tossed her from the dining room to the kitchen, where Big Daddy was standing guard.
 He throws Martha into the pantry and shuts the door.

 Funniest Thing Ever

-I must say, I did snicker a bit when he cracked the door open because he was afraid that the cat could not see in the dark to catch the mouse.
+I must say, I snickered a bit when he cracked the door open because he was afraid the cat could not see in the dark to catch the mouse.
 He was trying to help poor Martha.
-Every time he cracked the door open, though, Martha would dodge out.
+Every time he cracked the door open, Martha would dodge out.
 I could feel her screaming “SANCTUARY.”
-She *wanted* outside.
+She wanted outside.
 After failed attempts with Martha, I finally granted her wish and let her out.